 - Free entry to all seminars (and exclusive access to live seminar broadcasts via Periscope)

-- Free attendance at our member only special interest groups: PR Network, Creatives Group, Brand Breakfast, Internal Communications Group and Social Media Network.
+- Free attendance at our member only special interest groups: PR Network, Creatives Group, Brand Breakfast, Internal Communications Group, Campaign Network (charities only) and Social Media Network (charities only).

 - Free UK-wide events in Bristol, Manchester, Birmingham, Edinburgh and Cardiff